 The newer and more controversial social media platform, TikTok, puts its own twist on how astrology is showcased.
 As TikTok is video-based, astrologers use this platform to verbally communicate with their audience.
 Whether it is astrological updates or tarot card reading, people use TikTok as a way to announce what is going on in the astrological world.
 The thing that is different about this platform, however, is that the For You Page is personalized and geared towards your interests.
 So, if you were watching six different videos about astrology and spirituality, then you’ll start to see similar videos show up on your For You Page.

 THE FUTURE IS HERE

 Astrology has been around for centuries.
 Controversy surrounded astrology as people saw it as a battle against religion.
-However, astrology gained a new popularity within Millennials and Gen Z and it moved from print to social media platforms like Twitter, Instagram and TikTok.
+However, astrology gained new popularity among Millennials and Gen Z and it moved from print to social media platforms like Twitter, Instagram, and TikTok.